BYLAWS of the CENTRAL VIRGINIA INTERGROUP of OVEREATERS ANONYMOUS

-C.The primary responsibility of the IR, or alternate, is to represent their group at all face to face or virtual meetings of the Intergroup, to act as a liaison between this Intergroup and their group, to see that all communications pertaining to Intergroup are made available and, where requested, read aloud to the group.
+C.The primary responsibility of the IR, or alternate, is to represent the group at all meetings of the Intergroup, to act as a liaison between this Intergroup and their group, to see that all communications pertaining to Intergroup are made available and, where requested, read aloud to the group.

-The Intergroup secretary shall notify representative group of any IRs’ absences.
-Section 5 - Membership with voice and no vote may be:
+The Intergroup secretary shall notify representatives’ groups of any IRs’ absences.

 B.Any member of the Fellowship who is not a duly elected representative or alternate.